 Make recording webinars a breeze

 Technology is great, but not perfect.
 If you’re recording a webinar for the first time, be sure to practice and experiment with the tools and options given above, well before the day of your presentation (or pre-recording).
-This way, you will ensure that there are no hiccups.
+This way, you can make sure that there are no hiccups.